gesterhuizen/sauron-onclick/README.md

 ```

 # Actual
-1. Expected: After two button clicks, `VIEW_COUNT` on the button and in the text field is `3`.
+1. Expected: After two button clicks, `VIEW_COUNT` on the button and in the text field is actually `3` (as expected).
 2. Unexpected: After two button clicks, the `number` field displays `1` (and stays in this state, no matter how many times the button is clicked).
+This is unexpected.
 It seems like first `onclick` handler that was set (i.e. when `VIEW_COUNT` held the value `1`) is used even after multiple view rerenders.